Keene State College

 NEH Grant for Helen Keller Project

 The department is pleased to announce that in May 2007 the College received a grant of $199,740 from the National Endowment for the Humanities (NEH) for a project entitled "Helen Keller in Her Times."
 Assistant Professor of History Graham Warder is the project director.
 The project addresses several themes, including the historically rooted experiences of disability, class, and gender; how models of language acquisition have changed over time; Keller's use of and manipulation by various media as an international celebrity; and her efforts as a human rights activist.
-Over the next three years, a partnership between Keene State, the Hampshire Educational Collaborative, and the Disability History Museum will develop curriculum materials for secondary and higher education that will place the life and legacy of Helen Keller in historical context.
+Over the next three years, a partnership between Keene State, the Collaborative for Educational Services, and the Disability History Museum will develop curriculum materials for secondary and higher education that will place the life and legacy of Helen Keller in historical context.

 The institutional grant administrator is Mary-Ellen Fortini.
 All materials financed by the grant will be made publicly available on both the Disability History Museum and PBS websites.

-The work is connected with the ongoing production of a documentary film, Becoming Helen Keller, produced by Laurie Block and tentatively scheduled to be broadcast nationally by PBS in 2010.
+The work is connected with the ongoing production of a documentary film, Becoming Helen Keller, produced by Laurie Block and tentatively scheduled to be broadcast nationally by PBS in 2013-2014.
 Through the grant, primary sources about Helen Keller from various archives will be collected, digitized, and annotated for classroom use.
 Background essays by scholars from across the nation will also be produced, and classroom activities will be outlined and piloted.